nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector/nuxeo-aspera-upgrade-notes.md

 toc: true
 ---

 {{! excerpt}}
-This chapter highlights some major information about upgrade from Nuxeo Aspera Connector 2.x to Nuxeo Aspera Connector 3.0.x.
+This chapter highlights some major information about upgrade from Nuxeo Aspera Connector 2.x to Nuxeo Aspera Connector 3.0.x.</br>
-For a listing of improvements and functional enhancements in version 3.0.x, please see the [release notes]() {{! /excerpt}}
+For a listing of improvements and functional enhancements in version 3.0.x, please see the [release notes]({{page page='nuxeo-aspera-release-notes'}})
+{{! /excerpt}}

 {{#> callout type='warning'}}
-Because of the changes to parameters in the nuxeo.conf file as well as code/API changes described below, this release is labeled as a major release.
-Transfers that exist in your system **that were started/created with a previous version will not work with this release and attempts to complete them will fail with this release**.
+Because of the changes to parameters in the `nuxeo.conf` file as well as code/API changes described below, this release is labeled as a major release.</br>
+Transfers that exist in your system **that were started/created with a previous version will not work with this release and attempts to complete them will fail with this release**.</br>
 Updating the Connector to version 3.0.0 is not recommended if you have _ongoing_ transfers.
 {{/callout}}

 ## Installation and Configuration

-### Changed/modified Parameters
+### Changed/Modified Parameters

 <div class="table-scroll">
 <table class="hover">